escobard/aws-cloud-apps/README.md

 Deployments begin by simultaneously running the jobs to build & deploy application Docker images and Database migrations.
 Once Docker images have been deployed to ECR, CircleCI updates ECS with the new Docker images, performing [rolling deployments](https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/rolling-deployments.html) for the new application versions.

+The diagram below outlines the software development lifecycle:

+(insert diagram for sdlc)

 Following the [fail-fast automated testing approach](https://testsigma.com/blog/test-automation-achieve-fail-fast-fail-often/), the system provides a starting point (or blueprint / boilerplate) as-is for more complex automated testing requirements.
 The diagram below outlines how the fail fast approach dependencies between unit, integration and e2e tests are managed within CircleCI:

 (insert diagram for CircleCI job workflow)

 ### End to end tests with Playwright

+[Playwright](https://playwright.dev/) is a popular end to end testing framework, allowing developers to write tests in JavaScript, Python, Java, or .NET.
+Helpful tools like the [UI mode](https://playwright.dev/docs/test-ui-mode) make it easy to debug web applications in real time.

+(insert screenshot of Playwright's UI mode)

+This project provides a starting point for Playwright end to end tests with JavaScript, leveraging [page object models](https://playwright.dev/docs/pom).
+Basic smoke and health tests are provided.
+To learn more, feel free to read the [end to end tests docs](https://github.com/escobard/cloud-apps/tree/master/client/tests).

+(insert screenshot of Playwright tests console output)

 ### Automated database migrations & unit tests

 [Automated database migrations](https://www.prisma.io/dataguide/types/relational/what-are-database-migrations) are available to facilitate database integrity and updates through the power of automation.

+(insert screenshot of database migration console output)

 To accompany programmatic database schema and structure updates, database updates are validated with unit tests using the [Jest](https://jestjs.io/) and [pg](https://www.npmjs.com/package/pg) npm libraries.
+Tests are provided for health checks, migrations and common queries.

+(insert screenshot of database migration console output)

-### Lightweight dependencies leading to blazing fast build and test times
+### Lightweight dependencies for fast build and test times

+Build times are improved through NPM's [development only installations](https://www.warp.dev/terminus/npm-install-dev-dependencies#:~:text=To%20update%20or%20re%2Dinstall,json%20file.) , [production only installations](https://stackoverflow.com/questions/9268259/how-do-you-prevent-install-of-devdependencies-npm-modules-for-node-js-package), [CircleCI caching](https://circleci.com/docs/caching/) and Docker.
+Build & run times for tests and deployments are less than a minute, with the exception of end to end tests, which install and run the entire system.

+(insert screenshot outlining timing of entire automation process)

 ### GraphQL to simplify RESTful endpoints

 ## Application docs